lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 **Time:** The third Thursday of every month at 04:00 and 14:00 UTC.

 These two time slots serve the Asia-Pacific (APAC) and Europe, the Middle East, and Africa (EMEA) time zones, respectively.
-Note that in the western Americas (AMER) time zone, the first slot is actually on Wednesday evening.
+Note that in the western Americas (AMER) time zone, the first slot at 04:00 UTC is actually on Wednesday evening.

-**Dates:** Thu Jul 21 (additional dates TBD)
+**Dates:** Thu Jul 21 2022 (additional dates TBD)

 These office hour sessions are open, drop-in discussions designed to compensate for the fact that the time of the Delegate Assemblies was only convenient for DP0 delegates in North and South America, Europe, and Africa.
 Everyone is welcome to attend any of these sessions, instead of or in addition to the Delegate Assemblies and the Stack Club sessions.